Chapter 3.1: If, Also If, and Otherwise

 Conditions

-It is very common that programmers use conditions in their code.
-Conditions are a way to execute code if something meets a certain criteria.
+Conditions are a way to execute code if something is true, met by a certain criteria usually from boolean operators.
 The if statement is a great example.

 obj x = 10;